ronnyml/snowplow-wiki/setup-guide/1-setup-a-collector/clojure-collector/Configuring-the-Clojure-collector.md

 [[/setup-guide/images/clojure-collector-setup-guide/25.png]]

 Now set the size of the instance HD.
-We recommend setting this to at least 100GB.
+We recommend setting this to at least 100 GB.
 Remember that the events logged by the instance are stored locally to the instance and will then be flushed to S3 every hour - if you run out of HD space locally you will lose event data and the log rotation will fail, so it is essential to overprovision disk space.

 When you are done, click the **Save** button.